Chances are, it’s going to be a lot more expensive for your child to buy a house than it was when you first got onto the property ladder.

 When you have the dedication

-In the UK, the average cost of rent is £997 a month (it’s the most expensive in London at £1,583, and the cheapest in the North-East at £560).
-That’s a significant amount of money they could be putting aside for their first home – and while nobody wants to be living with their parents forever, if they were paying the UK’s average rent, that three years living with you could potentially allow them to put away £35,892.
+In the UK, the average cost of rent hit £1,190 in the first quarter of 2023 (rising to £2,500 in London).
+That’s a significant amount of money they could be putting aside for their first home – and while nobody wants to be living with their parents forever, if they were paying the UK’s average rent, that three years living with you could potentially allow them to put away £42,840.
 That’s a lovely sum for a house deposit!

 Combining the approach